Complementarity and the nature of uncertainty relations in Einstein-Bohr recoiling slit experiment: Model and its analysis

 \section{Model and its analysis}

-Here we shall formulate a model of the Young interferometer.
+Here we shall formulate a model of the Young interferometer of the form proposed in the Einstein-Bohr discussion~\cite{Bohr}.
 As shown in Fig.~\ref{double-slit}, a particle is emitted from the source, flies through the double slits on the wall, and arrives at the screen behind the wall.
-We call each slit as the slit~1 and the slit~2, respectively.
+We call each slit as slit~1 and slit~2, respectively.
 They are separated by a distance $ d $.
 The coordinate axis, which we call the $ x $-axis, is taken to be parallel to the wall and the screen.
-The wall is movable along the $ x $-axis while the screen is fixed.
+The wall is movable along the $ x $-axis and the screen is fixed.
 The coordinate and the momentum of the particle are denoted as $ (q,p) $.
 Similarly, the coordinate and the momentum of the double-slit wall are denoted as $ (Q,P) $.